Teenage Boy Missing After Running Away From Migrant Children’s Shelter in Texas

 Michelle Brané, the director of the migrant rights and justice program at the Women’s Refugee Commission, told the New York Times that shelter employees don’t have the authority to “tackle a kid and restrain them,” but when a child leaves they have to call the authorities because they’re technically in federal custody.

-She said it’s possible children are leaving because they just want to “go find their parents,” but “If children are running away, that raises questions about the care that’s being provided.”
+She said it’s possible children are leaving because they just want to “go find their parents,” but “if children are running away, that raises questions about the care that’s being provided.”